dirkk/basex-rtd/docs/HTML Module.md

 ### html:parser

-`html:parser() as xs:string`
+html:parser() as xs:string

-Returns the name of the applied HTML parser (currently: `TagSoup`).
+:   Returns the name of the applied HTML parser (currently: `TagSoup`).
 If an _empty string_ is returned, TagSoup was not found in the classpath, and the input will be treated as well-formed XML.

 ### html:parse

-`html:parse($input as xs:anyAtomicType) as document-node()`
+html:parse($input as xs:anyAtomicType) as document-node()
-`html:parse($input as xs:anyAtomicType, $options as item()) as document-node()`
+html:parse($input as xs:anyAtomicType, $options as item()) as document-node()

-Converts the HTML document specified by `$input` to XML, and returns a document node:  * The input may either be a string or a binary item (xs:hexBinary, xs:base64Binary).
- * If the input is passed on in its binary representation, the HTML parser will try to automatically choose the correct encoding.
+:   Converts the HTML document specified by `$input` to XML, and returns a document node:  * The input may either be a string or a binary item (xs:hexBinary, xs:base64Binary).     * If the input is passed on in its binary representation, the HTML parser will try to automatically choose the correct encoding.
     The `$options` argument can be used to set [TagSoup Options](Parsers.md#TagSoup_Options), which can be specified…

     **Errors**

     `BXHL0001`: the input cannot be converted to XML.

 ## Examples